 After-dinner Readings of first chapters to get live, kind feedback on your work.

-All the things you could ever want for your dream writing retreat (lovely rooms, log fires, personal writing space, great food, beautiful scenery, lively chat or rural solitude), five inspiring mid-morning writing lessons with author tutor Louise Dean and one to one sessions.
+All the things you could ever want for your dream writing retreat; lovely rooms, log fires, personal writing space, great food, beautiful scenery, lively chat or rural solitude.

 Private rooms in shared cottages.
 Some rooms have writing spaces (desk and chair) in the room.
 For those without, another private designated writing space will be allocated to each writer.
 Some rooms are twin, some double, some king and will be allocated on receipt of deposit on a first-come-first-served basis.
 Each bathroom is shared by no more than 2 people.
 Toiletries, luxury bedding, all towels and free wifi are available in all cottages.
 Each cottage has a utility room with a washer and dryer at guests’ disposal.
 Full kitchens with dishwashers.
 The cottages have large, communal sitting rooms with log-burners and tv but we ask that TVs/laptops/radios are only used with headphones when other guests may be writing.

-There is a games room on site, 13 acres of garden and woodland, a shop, total peace and quiet and stunning scenery, plenty of parking and hosts available 24/7.
+13 acres of garden and woodland, a shop, total peace and quiet and stunning scenery, plenty of parking.
 Pubs close by.

 All meals are home cooked using local ingredients wherever possible and dietary requirements can be accommodated.
 The cottages will be stocked on arrival with tea, coffee, milk, fruit teas, full fruit bowl, full biscuit tin.
 Breakfast and supper will be delivered to the cottages.
 Breakfast basket includes bread, croissants, butter, jams, eggs, juice, cereal, yoghurts and one or two other treats.
 Guests can prepare whatever they wish.